Open Accessibility Menu

 How does the teaching certificate program work?

 We require all of our residents to participate in the Resident Teaching and Learning program offered in conjunction with Northeast Ohio Medical University (NEOMED).
-The resident will be able to choose between a general teaching certificate or a more focused teaching curriculum aimed at residents interested in pursuing career opportunities in academia.

 Where have your previous residents taken positions?